EpiModel/EPT/README.md

 # EPT
 Model scripts for expedited partner therapy analysis

-These scripts should be run using the "syph_ept" branch of EpiModelHIV.
+These scripts should be run using the "ept" branch of EpiModelHIV.